 - Let your parents know what your preferred living situation is.

 - Ask them not to talk to you about their problems with each other.

 - Try to maintain your relationship with both of them separately.

 - Talk to other family members about how you feel.

-If you are unhappy about a custody arrangement talk to someone about it and find out what the options are.
-Sometimes it is worthwhile talking to someone who is not personally involved with your family, like a counsellor or psychologist, as they can give more perspective on what you can do.
+If you’re unhappy about a custody arrangement, talk to a trusted adult and find out what your alternatives are.
+Sometimes talking to a professional who’s not personally involved with your family, such as a counsellor or psychologist, can give you a clearer picture of what other options you have.